-Under former law, a person who was convicted of (see "Concerning existing law" under "Supreme Court decisions relevant to the act's disqualification provisions," below) a felony under the laws of Ohio or any other state or the United States, unless the conviction was reversed or annulled, was incompetent to be an elector or juror or to hold an office of honor, trust, or profit.
-When any person convicted of a felony under any law of that type was granted parole, judicial release, or a conditional pardon or was released under a non-jail "community control sanction" or a "post-release control sanction," the person was competent to be an elector during the period of "community control," parole, "post-release control," or release or until the conditions of the pardon had been performed or had transpired and was competent to be an elector thereafter following final discharge (see COMMENT 4 for definitions of the terms in quotation marks).
-The full pardon of a person convicted of a felony restored the rights and privileges forfeited under this provision, but a pardon did not release the person convicted of a felony from the costs of a conviction in Ohio, unless so specified.
+Under existing law, a person who is convicted of (see "Concerning existing law" under "Supreme Court decisions relevant to the bill's disqualification provisions," below) a felony under the laws of Ohio or any other state or the United States, unless the conviction is reversed or annulled, is incompetent to be an elector or juror or to hold an office of honor, trust, or profit.
+When any person convicted of a felony under any law of that type is granted parole, judicial release, or a conditional pardon or is released under a non-jail "community control sanction" or a "post-release control sanction," the person is competent to be an elector during the period of "community control," parole, "post-release control," or release or until the conditions of the pardon have been performed or have transpired and is competent to be an elector thereafter following final discharge (see COMMENT 4 for definitions of the terms in quotation marks).
+The full pardon of a person convicted of a felony restores the rights and privileges forfeited under this provision, but a pardon does not release the person convicted of a felony from the costs of a conviction in Ohio, unless so specified.

-Also under former law, a person who was convicted of (see "Supreme Court decisions relevant to the act's disqualification provisions," below) a felony under laws of Ohio or any other state or the United States was incompetent to circulate or serve as a witness for the signing of any declaration of candidacy and petition, voter registration application, or nominating, initiative, referendum, or recall petition.
+Also under existing law, a person who is convicted of (see "Supreme Court decisions relevant to the bill's disqualification provisions," below) a felony under laws of Ohio or any other state or the United States is incompetent to circulate or serve as a witness for the signing of any declaration of candidacy and petition, voter registration application, or nominating, initiative, referendum, or recall petition.
 (R.C.
 2961.01.)

-The act modifies the former provisions regarding incompetency to be an elector or juror, to hold an office of honor, trust, or profit, or to circulate or serve as a witness for the signing of any declaration of candidacy and petition, voter registration application, or nominating, initiative, referendum, or recall petition, so that they apply regarding a person who pleads guilty to (see "Supreme Court decisions relevant to the act's disqualification provisions," below) a felony under the laws of Ohio or any other state or the United States and whose plea is accepted by the court or a person against whom a verdict or finding of guilt for committing a felony under any law of that type is returned.
-The provision regarding incompetency to be an elector or juror or to hold an office of honor, trust, or profit does not apply if the plea, verdict, or finding is reversed or annulled (R.C.
+The bill modifies the existing provisions regarding incompetency to be an elector or juror, to hold an office of honor, trust, or profit, or to circulate or serve as a witness for the signing of any declaration of candidacy and petition, voter registration application, or nominating, initiative, referendum, or recall petition, so that they apply regarding a person who pleads guilty to (see "Supreme Court decisions relevant to the bill's disqualification provisions," below) a felony under the laws of Ohio or any other state or the United States and whose plea is accepted by the court or a person against whom a verdict or finding of guilt for committing a felony under any law of that type is returned (R.C.
 2961.01(A) and (B)).

-The former "restoration" provisions regarding a person who was incompetent to be an elector or juror or to hold an office of honor, trust, or profit as a result of a conviction of a felony and who was granted parole, judicial release, or a conditional pardon, who was released under a non-jail community control sanction or a post-release control sanction, or who was granted a full pardon, are amended by the act so that they apply regarding any person who under the act's provision described in the preceding paragraph is incompetent to be an elector or juror or to hold an office of honor, trust, or profit.
+The existing "restoration" provisions regarding a person who is incompetent to be an elector or juror or to hold an office of honor, trust, or profit as a result of a conviction of a felony and who is granted parole, judicial release, or a conditional pardon, who is released under a non-jail community control sanction or a post-release control sanction, or who is granted a full pardon, are amended by the bill so that they apply regarding any person who under the bill's provision described in the preceding paragraph is incompetent to be an elector or juror or to hold an office of honor, trust, or profit.
 (R.C.
 2961.01(A).)